 I’m not sure why, but this book is the first time an author conveyed melancholy to me.
 Not sad, sappy melancholy; but the real melancholy brought on by the realization that life has its joys and with them its corresponding pains.
 I totally didn’t see the end coming, and I still tear up when I re-read it.
 I won’t lie, though, I want to play in an Irish trad band that hops across the galaxy in a time-traveling pub (or maybe I’ll just open my own Cowboy Feng’s someday).

 The Art of Possibility – The Rosamund and Ben Zander

 “It’s all invented.”
 “Remember Rule #6.”
 “Give everyone an A”.
 I can’t think of a book that has more ideas bubble up into my daily life.
 When you aren’t sure why some of the social norms you see are social norms, you read “it’s all invented” and everything makes a lot more sense.
 That was invaluable for me.
 It made me more understanding of people with different perspectives – I realized they had simply invented a different worldview.
 And it helped me understand that I could take an active part in creating the world I lived in by changing my perspective.

 Count Zero/Neuromancer – William Gibson

 I know these are two books, but I couldn’t decide which one I liked better and well, dammit, it is my list and I’ll do what want.
-I first read them in highschool and I was blown away by William could make prose move fast, and his imagery continues to be poetic to me.
+I first read them in highschool and I was blown away by how William could make prose move fast, and his imagery continues to be poetic to me.
 His characters were all so real and fantastic at the same time – and they went beyond the hero/anti-hero dichotomy into something much more nuanced and real.
-He would later be quoted as saying, “The future is here, it’s just not evenly distributed.”
+One of my favorite quotes is his, “The future is here, it’s just not evenly distributed.”
 These books were my first glimpse into what the future could be and what issues I’d wrestle with.